webboty/Dexter-Wiki/Dexter-Networking.md

 ## WiFi
 If your [SD Card](SD-Card-Image) is up to date, you should be able to install a WiFi adapter via the USB Host connection on the [MicroZed board](MicroZed), and configure it for access to your WiFi router.
 However,
 1. The WiFi adapter will overheat next to the stepper drivers, so it's best to install it via a USB A extension cable.
+2. The USB connector is not reachable if a fan is installed directly over the stepper drivers, so that will need to be moved back.
-2. You will need to connect via CAT5 or USB then SSH in to configure the SSID and password for your router.
-You can use `iwconfig wlan0 essid <name> key s:<password>` or nmcli (see below) from the command line or setup <a href="#x-windows">Remote GUI interface via X-Windows</a> and use the network manager.
-It's icon is in the bottom right (just left of the time) on the desktop.
+3. You will need to connect via CAT5 or USB then SSH in to Dexter and configure the SSID and password to match your router.
+You can use `iwconfig wlan0 essid <name> key s:<password>` or `nmcli` (see below) from the command line or setup <a href="#x-windows">Remote GUI interface via X-Windows</a> and use the network manager.
+It's icon is in the bottom right (just left of the time) on Dexter's desktop.

 ### nmcli
 nmcli is the command line version of the network manager GUI.
+It can be used to set up WiFi on Dexter.
-- `nmcli dev wifi` to see available WiFi access points.
+- `nmcli dev wifi` to see WiFi access points available to Dexter.
-- `nmcli dev wifi connect ESSID_NAME password ESSID_PASSWORD` to add a new connection.
+- `nmcli dev wifi connect ESSID_NAME password ESSID_PASSWORD` to add a new connection to those Dexter knows.
-- `nmcli nm` to see the current status
+- `nmcli nm` to see the current status of Dexter's WiFi.
-- `nmcli c` shows a list of known connections
+- `nmcli c` shows a list of connections known to Dexter.
-- `nmcli c delete id CONNECTION_NAME` will delete the specified connection.
+- `nmcli c delete id CONNECTION_NAME` will delete the specified connection from Dexters memory.

 ### Automatic WiFi connection
-To automatically connect to a WiFI access point on startup, you can `sudo nano /etc/network/interfaces` and then add the necessary information there.
+To automatically connect to a WiFI access point on startup, you can SSH into Dexter, then `sudo nano /etc/network/interfaces` and add the necessary information there.
 It should look something like
 ````
 auto wlan0
 iface wlan0 inet static